 Nominations for someone from another Section should be sent to the Secretary of the nominee's Section.

-The Section Selection Committee will choose the Section recipient and communicate its selection to the section secretary.
+The Section Selection Committee will choose the Section recipient and will communicate with the recipient and their chair to determine if the award winner would also like to create a ill also be submitted to the national sectits selection to the section secretary.
 The secretary will forward the section recipient's nomination file to the national secretary to be communicated to the national selection committee.

 We look forward to your participation in this exciting MAA venture of taking a substantive action to honor extraordinarily successful teaching.
 The Association wants to see such teaching recognized at all post-secondary school levels.
 Please nominate a deserving individual from your institution.